-- First, biocompatibility and a positive safety profile of the Cell PouchTM have been shown in the patients.
-Safety is the primary endpoint of the clinical study; - Second, the islets within the Cell PouchTM, as shown by histological analysis, are well-vascularized, living within a natural tissue matrix and are able to make insulin, glucagon and somatostatin, key hormones in the control of blood glucose levels.
-We believe such revascularization of islets and islet metabolic function within an implantable medical device for therapeutic cells in humans in this patient population is a first in the regenerative medicine field; and, - Based on these encouraging results from the study, we believe that Sernova's Cell PouchTM may form a suitable environment for the survival and function of multiple types of therapeutic cells for a range of diseases. - Based on these initial findings, we have established a collaboration through a grant from JDRF to continue human clinical evaluation of the Cell PouchTM with human donor islets in the United States for which the Company is in active preparation in conjunction with CTI.
-The further clinical evaluation of our Cell PouchTM technologies will assess the safety and efficacy of the Cell PouchTM under optimized conditions.
+- First, biocompatibility and a positive safety profile of the Cell PouchTM have been shown in these patients.
+Safety is the primary endpoint of the clinical study; and - Second, the islets within the Cell Pouch[TM], as shown by independent histological analysis, are well-vascularized, living within a natural tissue matrix and are able to make insulin, glucagon and somatostatin, key hormones in the control of blood glucose levels.
+We believe such revascularization of islets and islet metabolic function within an implantable medical device for therapeutic cells in humans in this patient population is an important step forward in the regenerative medicine field.

+Based on the encouraging results from this study and our other preclinical studies, we believe Sernova's Cell PouchTM may form a suitable environment for the survival and function of multiple types of therapeutic cells for a range of diseases.

+With these initial findings, we have established a collaboration through a grant from JDRF to continue human clinical evaluation of the Cell PouchTM with human donor islets in the United States.
+Furthermore, we have filed documents to initiate a human clinical study in the United States and have received FDA clearance to begin this study.
+The study will be initiated following institutional review board clearance, expected to occur in early 2018.

-Developing the Cell Pouch $^{TM}$ for Other Indications
+Developing the Cell Pouch TM for Other Indications